dagerikhl/ddsg-docs/README.md

 # Data-driven Security Game (DdSG) Documentation

-Documentation and documents about DdSG open to the public.
+Documents and data pertaining to DdSG open to the public.